fix

 • Keystrokes

-Now that we’ve gone through what biometric authentication is and how it’s used, let’s try to understand the pros/cons of biometric authentication in the form of risks and benefits of biometrics in security.
+Now that we’ve gone through what biometric authentication is and how it’s used, let’s try to understand the pros/cons of biometric authentication in the form of the risks and benefits of biometrics in security.

-Benefits of Biometrics in Security
+Exploring the Advantages of Biometrics in Security Measures

 Biometric authentication saves more time for a user than traditional authentication.
 It also eliminates the hassle of remembering different passwords for different systems (which is always recommended) and carrying access cards.
-In some cases where behavioral biometrics such as gait is used, you don’t even have to do anything for authentication.
+In some cases where behavioural biometrics such as gait is used, you don’t even have to do anything for authentication.
 For example, if you’re walking towards a secured room, the system verifies your identity and opens the door for you automatically.
 Therefore, biometrics in security improves user experience.

 A real-world example of biometrics making user experience better is how American Airlines uses facial recognition.
 American Airlines uses facial recognition at Dallas/Forth Worth International Airport where the system verifies the traveler’s identity using facial recognition so they don’t need a boarding pass to board the plane.
 This makes the boarding process quicker.